 BIM (Building Information Modeling) has been established as a standard in industrial construction.
 Formal standardization has already been developed successfully all over the world.
 In Germany, it is implemented by the Association of German Engineers (VDI) “Civil Engineering and Building Services” (VDI 2552 Series of Standards).
 And it is performed in cooperation with buildingSMART for being international (for example, in the form of the ISO 16739 standard).
 In other words: The use of BIM software is mandatory to remain competitive.

 BIM is basically a procedure and not a technology, at least not primarily.
-Consequently, BIM cannot become effective solely via software.
-On the other hand, BIM projects cannot be implemented without digital models, which finally require BIM software.
+Consequently, BIM methodology cannot become effective solely via software.
+On the other hand, BIM projects cannot be implemented without digital models, which finally require BIM software in the process.
 The use of BIM software is thus the only way to create and visualize BIM data and to communicate and cooperate with stakeholders.

 … and then the technology and tools

 There is a long-established idea that BIM projects will only succeed if solely one single CAD software is used.
-However, Building Information Modeling cannot be implemented if those involved are forced to use one specific CAD software.
+However, Building Information Modelling cannot be implemented if those involved are forced to use one specific CAD software.
 Even though Revit, Allplan or Autodesk Inventor are the most frequently used CAD programs.
 So what should you do when integrating other specialist disciplines?
-At the latest when they not contribute to the 3D building model, open standards and cloud-based BIM technologies are required.
+At the latest when they do not contribute to the 3D building model, open standards and cloud-based BIM technologies are required.
 AVA software or monitoring of the progress in construction on mobile devices are only two fields of application in the life cycle of a BIM model.
-Here, BIM authoring programmes based on CAD systems are obviously less useful.
+Here, BIM authoring programs based on CAD systems just for 3D modeling are obviously less useful.

 Only BIM solutions implementing standards according to OPEN BIM will be expedient and have a promising future.
 The IFC format implemented in the ISO 16739 standard raised international acceptance.
 IFC files are supported by standard BIM tools.
 The exchange of native and proprietary data is no longer necessary.
 This also eliminates the requirement that all stakeholders must use the same BIM software.